seanmikhaels/RPI-MoviePoster-MiniDLNA/README.md

-Description
+## Description

 A simple script to dynamically download and display movie posters based on “now playing” information pulled from minidlna.
 The project uses low cost hardware ( raspberry pi zero ) to display posters via HDMI and is intended to be lightweight.

-Technical theory of operations
+## Technical theory of operations

 The Model works in a client-server architecture.
-The client being the RPI display device, the server a Linux based DLNA sever, readymedia or minidlna.
-A remote mount session is created between the mini dlna sever and the client (RPi poster device) to pull the minidlna log data.
+The client being the Raspberry PI the server a Linux based DLNA sever, readymedia or minidlna.
+A remote mount session is created between the minidlna sever and the client to pull the minidlna log data.
 When a movie is played through a DLNA request, the script monitors the minidlna.log file for any updates.

-The file name is pulled from the log and is parsed using the PTN library.
+The movie file name is fetched from the minidlnalog and is parsed using the PTN library on the client device.
 The movie title name is then fed into imdby/cimeongoer to “search” for the appropriate movie poster.
 The poster is downloaded and Finally , displayed using FBI ( frame buffer ) via raspberry pi CLI.

-Limitations
+## Limitations

 The script will fail unfortunately if no movie name is found.